Angxers2/Unihub/README.md

 - Added key notification for Usercreation
 - Fixed Sever Hop

+**V2.0** Mass Update
+- Target Tab New Bang Feature and Others Section
+- Stats Tab Has Been Moved To Info Tab (Credits Tab)
+- New Misc Tab Features
+- Welcome Tab Automatic Game Detection
+- Dynamic Tab Only Loads If Your Game Is Fully Completed
+- Scripts Tab Fix
+- New Startup Chime And Lowered Blur Value
+- New Optimization Options
+- Fixed FPS Boost To Be Way Better
+- Bug Fixes

 ## Bugs
 - Jump Power Does Not Work On Respawn (Re-Execute Script In Misc Tab)